tytydraco/yessleep/out/I_was_unaware_of_the_person_under_my_bed.md

 A woman shoved into a container.
 Stored under my bed.
 Who I had sleeping over for who knows how long.
 I threw up again and again, trying to get the image out of my head, but it’s no use.
 My mother gets home in an hour and I don’t know what to do.

 She’s my mother… I love her.
 She couldn’t have done something like this, right?
 And if it was her then why under my bed?
-Unless it wasn’t her—